Sharron Lee Drain-Lowe

 Many of us go through times in our lives when things feel difficult and we often find ways to cope, but sometimes it can feel too overwhelming, or too painful to bear, or we just feel lost and don’t know what to do.
 It can be helpful to talk to someone who can explore these feelings with you, to help you to understand, make sense of them and find a way to move forward in your life.

-I have been working for over 8 years, in the NHS and in private practice, with adults and young people from diverse backgrounds who are finding it hard to work through their emotions associated with depression, anxiety, bereavement and loss, amongst other complex issues.
-I can offer you the time and a safe space for us to work together, for as long as it is helpful, to enable you to come to some understanding about your feelings and find a way for you to move forward in your life.
+I have been working for over 8 years, in the NHS and in private practice, with adults and young people who experience emotions associated with depression, anxiety, bereavement and loss, amongst other issues such as low self-esteem and self-worth.
+Relationship and health problems which are not resolving can cause distress which interferes with everyday living.
+I can offer you compassion, empathy and acceptance in a confidential and safe space, to work together for as long as it is helpful, to enable you to come to some understanding about your feelings and find a way for you to move forward in your life.

 Training, qualifications & experience

 Postgraduate Diploma in Contemporary Therapeutic Counselling 2010